Objectivity of classical quantum stochastic processes: Non-classical observer

-In contrast, the \out{q-probability}bi-probability parameterization of dynamics of observable $F$ can be directly linked with the \textit{consistent histories} formulation of quantum mechanics~\cite{Griffiths_JSP84,Gell-Mann_PRD93,Strasberg_SciPost23,Strasberg_arXiv23_2}.
-The link is straightforward: the central object of the histories formalism---the \textit{decoherence functional}---has the same form as the \out{q-probability}bi-probability, provided that the events constituting a history are identified with eigenspaces of observable $F$.
+In contrast, the bi-probability parameterization of dynamics of observable $F$ can be directly linked with the \textit{consistent histories} formulation of quantum mechanics~\cite{Griffiths_JSP84,Gell-Mann_PRD93,Strasberg_SciPost23,Strasberg_arXiv23_2}.
+The link is straightforward: the central object of the histories formalism---the \textit{decoherence functional}---has the same form as the bi-probability, provided that the events constituting a history are identified with eigenspaces of observable $F$.
 The principal difference between the two lies in their respective origins.
-In the histories formalism, the decoherence functional is postulated as an improvement on the Born rule of the standard quantum theory; as such, analogously to the Born rule, the decoherence functional has the status of primitive notion.
+In the histories formalism, the decoherence functional is postulated as an improvement on the Born rule of the standard quantum theory; therefore, analogous to the Born rule, the decoherence functional has the status of primitive notion.
 Then, the diagonal part of the functional is used as a Born distribution while the off-diagonal part does not have an explicit utility.
-The \out{q-probabilities}bi-probabilities, on the other hand, are not postulated but rather are identified as a facet of the standard formalism for describing the dynamics of quantum observable $F$.
-They appear naturally in the description of a quantum system $O$ coupled to $S$ through observable $F$: Eqs.~\eqref{eq:observer_state} and \eqref{eq:Q_quasi-avg_form} show that the reduced state of $O$, as well as any multi-time correlation functions of its observables, all can be expressed in terms of \out{q-average}bi-average over the totality of \out{q-probabilities}bi-probabilities, not excluding their off-diagonal parts. \out{(in contrast to the consistent histories framework and the off-diagonal part of the decoherence functional).} It could even be argued here that, through the link with \out{q-probabilities}bi-probabilities, the decoherence functional (or Born distribution, for that matter) can be seen as an emergent quantity derived from general formalism of standard quantum theory, rather than a primitive notion as it is postulated in the original formulation of the consistent histories formalism.
+The bi-probabilities, on the other hand, are not postulated but rather identified as a facet of the standard formalism for describing the dynamics of quantum observable $F$.
+They appear naturally in the description of a quantum system $O$ coupled to $S$ through observable $F$: Eqs.~\eqref{eq:observer_state} and \eqref{eq:Q_quasi-avg_form} show that the reduced state of $O$, as well as any multi-time correlation functions of its observables, can all be expressed in terms of bi-average over the totality of bi-probabilities, including their off-diagonal parts.

+It could even be argued here that, through the link with bi-probabilities, the decoherence functional (or Born distribution, for that matter) can be seen as an emergent quantity derived from general formalism of standard quantum theory, rather than as a primitive notion as postulated in the original formulation of the consistent histories formalism.